starandtina/The-Terrible-Front-End-List/articles.md

 # Articles

-> :link: A list of articles I have ever read or want to read.
+> 🔗 A list of articles I have ever read or want to read.

-If you have book recommendations for me, please [create a Pull Request](https://github.com/starandtina/articles/compare) adding a link at the end of [`README`](https://github.com/starandtina/articles/blob/master/README.md).
+If you have book recommendations for me, please [create a Pull Request](https://github.com/starandtina/The-Terrible-Front-End-List/compare) adding a link at the end of [`README`](https://github.com/starandtina/The-Terrible-Front-End-List/blob/master/README.md).

 ## Ratings